gia-uh/leto/docs/index.md

 ## Collaboration

-In LETO we use trunk-based development.
-Developers use short-lived branches which are pushed to the central repository, and merged back to the `main` branch as quickly as possible.
+In LETO, we use trunk-based development.
+Developers use short-lived branches, which are pushed to the central repository and merged back to the `main` branch as quickly as possible.

-For development, you will need Visual Studio Code (or another suitable editor).
-You will work in the development enviroment described in the previous section.
+For development, you will need Visual Studio Code or another suitable editor.
+You will work in the development environment described in the previous section.

 !!! note
     Refer to the [development guide](./dev) for more details.